AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/rtcdp-b2c/module2.3/ex7.md

 ![Data Ingestion](./../../../modules/datacollection/module1.2/images/home.png)

 Before you continue, you need to select a **sandbox**.
 The sandbox to select is named ``--aepSandboxName--``.
-You can do this by clicking the text **[!UICONTROL Production Prod]** in the blue line on top of your screen.
 After selecting the appropriate [!UICONTROL sandbox], you'll see the screen change and now you're in your dedicated [!UICONTROL sandbox].

 ![Data Ingestion](./../../../modules/datacollection/module1.2/images/sb1.png)